Animation Techniques: The Animation Smears (Smear Frames)

-When Disney released The Dover Boys at Pimento University in 1942, it introduced a novel animation technique that would be later known as the Smear.
-This would be turning point in animation history in regards of looks, style and time required for production.
+When Disney released The Dover Boys at Pimento University in 1942, it introduced a novel animation smears technique (smear frames) that would be later known as the Smear.
+This would be a turning point in animation history in regards of looks, style and time required for production.
 You must be wondering what is Smear.

-Animation Smears have become an over time signature style of classic cartoons from Warner Bros house.
-At the time of release of The Dover Boys of Pimento University, the director Chuck Jones was criticized for being lazy and the executives at Warner Bros were grossly displeased with him.
-However, the lack of replacement saved Jones’ job and provided time enough for The Dover Bboys to succeed.
-Jones will eventually go on to use smear animation technique into some of other famous Warner Bros cartoons like One Froggy Evening and What’s Opera, Doc. and create iconic characters like Marvin the Martian, Pepe Le Pew, Wile E Cayote and many more.
-Smear is now recognised as favourite of all Looney tunes animation techniques.
+Animation Smears have become an overtime signature style of classic cartoons from Warner Bros house.
+At the time of the release of The Dover Boys of Pimento University, the director Chuck Jones was criticized for being lazy and the executives at Brand Discount were grossly displeased with him.
+However, the lack of replacement saved Jones’ job and provided time enough for The Dover Boys to succeed.
+Jones will eventually go on to use smear animation technique into some of other famous Warner Bros cartoons like One Froggy Evening and What’s Opera, Doc. and create iconic characters like Marvin the Martian, Pepe Le Pew, Wile E Coyote and many more.
+Smear is now recognised as a favourite of all Looney tunes animation techniques.

 Look at how fast this character “moves” with the smear technique.
 He’s a literal blur that the bartender’s eyes can barely follow.